 Manning Gorge is located on Mount Barnett Station, about half way along the Gibb River Road.
 Access is via the Mt.
 Barnett Roadhouse.

-The roadhouse is really well equipped, well set up and offers good service.
+The roadhouse is very well equipped, well set up and offers good service and a basic campground.
 This is also where you pay your entrance and camping fee for Manning Gorge.

 (You pay that first, and then you drive on for a few more kilometres to the camping area and gorge.)

 On my very first Gibb River Road trip, Manning Gorge was one of the most memorable gorges, for several reasons:

 We were there early in the season and the falls were still flowing strongly, cascading over the full width of the rocks.

 It was late in the afternoon.
 And while that had a disastrous effect on the photos I took (directly into the sun was the only option) ...

 ... it meant we had the whole, big gorge to ourselves.

 I also thought the walk to get to the gorge was great, but I've heard others complain about the long, hot walk.